apache/druid/docs/content/development/extensions-core/kafka-ingestion.md

 ```
 POST /druid/indexer/v1/supervisor/<supervisorId>/suspend
 ```
-Suspend indexing tasks associated with a _suspendable_ supervisor.
+Suspend indexing tasks associated with a supervisor.
 Note that the supervisor itself will still be operating and emitting logs and metrics, it will just ensure that no indexing tasks are running until the supervisor is resumed.
 Responds with updated SupervisorSpec.